UBC-Thunderbots/Solenoid-Winder/README.md

 that the positive direction is marked on the base of the winder and is oriented away from the stepper on the lead screw.

+Once you have the spool width and the wire width set up, you can start winding by running `go {n_passes}`.
+Note that each winding back and forth is counted as two passes.
+Also, the direction is reversed after every pass but is retained between runs of the `go` command.
+This means that if you have already wound some turns and want to wind some more, you can safely type `go 1` for example, and put on another layer.
+If you want to start from the beginning, type `reset`.

 ## Development

 This project is developed using [PlatformIO](https://platformio.org/).